Radiologic Technology

 How difficult is it to be admitted into the program?

-The increased interest in radiography over the past few years has indeed resulted in an increased number of applicants applying for a limited number of positions (18) in the program and has therefore made the application process more competitive.
-Given this fact, for any applicant to be considered for admittance, they will need to demonstrate a history of successful academic performance as well as scoring well on the required entrance exam.
+The increased interest in radiography over the past few years has indeed resulted in an increased number of applicants applying for a limited number of positions (20) in the program and has therefore made the application process more competitive.
+Given this fact, for any applicant to be considered for admission, they will need to demonstrate a history of successful academic performance as well as scoring well on the required entrance exam.
 Our selection process evaluates many objective factors when selecting candidates for the program and has found that there is no “model” for the ideal student.
 There is no lone factor or attribute that can guarantee admittance into the program.

 What is considered when applications are evaluated?